Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Home to more than 1,600 Buddhist temples, 400 colourful Shinto shrines, a vast samurai castle, an Imperial palace and no fewer than 17 UNESCO World Heritage Sites, Kyoto is a destination that rewards repeat visits.

-But how should you plan your visit to Kyoto if your time is limited?
+But what should you do in Kyoto if your time is limited?
 Some tough choices will be needed.

 This is where I can help you.